subratcall/msdataworkshop/README.md

         - it may be necessary to run `deletepod admin` first as there may be open connections that need to be be released.
    - If any changes are made to src code or deployment, simply run `./build.sh ; ./redeploy.sh` to rebuild and redeploy

-Task 9 (Demonstrate Converged database, Event-driven Order/Inventory Saga, Event Sourcing, CQRS, etc. via Order/Inventory store application)
+Task 9 (Demonstrate Converged database (relational, JSON, spatial, etc.), Event-driven Order/Inventory Saga, Event Sourcing, CQRS, etc. via Order/Inventory store application)
    - `cd $MSDATAWORKSHOP_LOCATION/order-helidon ; ./build.sh ; ./deploy.sh`
    - `cd $MSDATAWORKSHOP_LOCATION/inventory-helidon ; ./build.sh ; ./deploy.sh`
    - `cd $MSDATAWORKSHOP_LOCATION/supplier-helidon-se ; ./build.sh ; ./deploy.sh`